 This is in reference to your correspondence, with enclosed sample, to the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Firearms Technology Industry Services Branch (FTISB).
-In your letter, you asked for a classification of a "universal pistol brace" (see enclosed photos) you have redesigned in response to a previous evaluation of a similar device (FTISB letter #303907).
-Additionally, you inquire as to the formal classification of a pistol with your "universal pistol brace" attached.
-Further, you ask if this item as evaluated is an item found on the U.S. Munitions Import List (USMIL).
+In your letter, you asked for a classification of a "universal pistol brace" (see enclosed photos) you have redesigned in response to a previous evaluation of a similar device (FTISB letter #304484).
+Additionally, you inquire as to the formal classification of a pistol with your "universal pistol brace" attached with an additional modification made to remove the "storage hole".
+You state this modification further prevents the user from utilizing the brace as a shoulder stock.
+You also ask if this item as evaluated is an item found on the U.S. Munitions Import List (USMIL).
+Also, the AECA, 27 CFR § 447.11, defines "defense articles" as- ...Any item designated in § 447.21 or § 447.22.
+This includes models, mockups, and other such items which reveal technical data directly relating to § 447.21 or § 447.22.
+Further, § 447.21(a) of the U.S. Munitions Import List (USMIL), CATEGORY I- FIREARMS, references the following: ...(a) Nonautomatic and semiautomatic firearms, to caliber .50 inclusive, combat shotguns, and shotguns with barrels less than 18 inches in length, and all components and parts for such firearms.
+Finally, the USMIL, § 447.22, FORGINGS, CASTINGS, and MACHINED BODIES states: